leandroroser/github-privatize/README.md

 - your username
 - If you want to copy external repositories or changing your repositories to private mode
-- The url or a txt file name for external repository copy
+- The url or a txt file name (with a list of repositories) for external copy

 For changing your repositories to private mode, you need the 'delete' permission when you generate